unclehowell/os.hotspotbnb.com/README.md

 <td style="width: 50%; text-align: center;">&nbsp;</td>
 </tr>
 <tr>
 <td style="width: 50%; text-align: center;">Tracking a vehicle has never been so easy.
-With some additional hardware upgrades, it is possible to also fit Wave to your vehicles so that you are able to track them.&nbsp;</td>
+With some additional hardware upgrades, it is possible to also fit Unclehowell to your vehicles so that you are able to track them.&nbsp;</td>
 <td style="width: 50%; text-align: center;">&nbsp;</td>
 </tr>
 <tr>